microsoft/service-fabric/README.md

 We will be publishing upcoming features and roadmap items on [Azure Updates for Service Fabric](https://azure.microsoft.com/en-us/updates/?product=service-fabric).

 ## Service Fabric community Q & A schedule
-Here is the upcoming schedule for Service Fabric community Q & A .
+The Service Fabric community Q&A will be held on the following dates:

 | Schedule	|
 |---------	|